worthybrae/spotify-api-hacks/README.md

 ## Testing

-- The test suite is very limited right now and should be expanded upon to have proper coverage.
-With more time, I would add a lot more coverage of the functionality of this system
+The test suite is very limited right now and should be expanded upon to have proper coverage.
+With more time, I would add a lot more coverage to test the true functionality of this system.

 To run the tests use: